neo4j-drivers/testkit/boltstub_rs/README.md

    Note, that Stubscript took the liberty to support a simple representation of dictionaries (whenever unambiguous) for improved backwards compatibility, brevity, and readability of Stubscripts.
    Further, Stubscript's JOLT implementation added support for vector types (non-existent in the original JOLT specification).
    A full JOLT specification of Stubscript's implementation can be found [below](#jolt-in-stubscript).
-   * By default, the Stubserver derives the appropriate PackStream version to use from the specified Bolt version.
+   * By default, the Stubserver derives the appropriate Jolt version to use from the specified Bolt version.
      However, you can manually overwrite this by appending a version to the JOLT object keys.
-     Given some JOLT key `"T"`, you can append a `"vX"` giving `"TvX"`, where `X` is the version of PackStream you wish to overwrite.
+     Given some JOLT key `"T"`, you can append a `"vX"` giving `"TvX"`, where `X` is the version of Jolt you wish to overwrite.
-     E.g., assume the specified Bolt version dictates PackStream version 123, then `{"Z": "1"}` would be encoded as integer in the way PackStream version 123 specifies.
-     `{"Zv10": "1"}` would alter the encoding of that one element to follow PackStream version 10's specification.
+     **N.B.** This does *not* affect the used PackStream version.
+     * Example 1: Jolt 3 introduced the Unsupported Type `{"UT": ...}` which translates to a PackStream `Struct[0x3F]{...}`.
+       Assume we're in a Bolt version 100.42 script, and PackStream version 123 belongs to that Bolt version.
+       The script may contain `{"UTv3": ...}` to denote an UnsupportedType as in Jolt 3, meaning `Struct[0x3F]{...}`.
+       However, how this Struct will be serialized, follows the rules of PackStream version 123.
+     * Example 2: PackStream 2 (corresponds to Bolt 6.1+ and Jolt 4+) introduced UUIDs.
+       Therefore, writing `{"UUv4": ["12345678-1234-1234-1234-123456789012"]}` in a Bolt 6.0 script makes no sense because PackStream 1 has no UUID representation.
+     * Therefore, this feature is only useful for expressing Structures (their tag and field contents) from future or past Bolt versions, not, however, for expressing primitive PackStream types that are non-native to the current Bolt version.
-   * Jolt has been extended for vector types, e.g., `{"V": ["i8", "FF 00 12"]}`.
+   * Jolt has been extended to support newer types such as Vectors and UUIDs.
-     The first string in the list is the inner type of the vector, the second the vector data (same syntax as for Jolt bytes).
+     More details can be found in the [JOLT in Stubscript](#jolt-in-stubscript) section below.

 Example:
 ```